 On the other hand, in the cooling phase, the fire is extinguished and therefore there is no heat release.
 After burnout, the total amount of energy within the compartment control volume decreases (i.e. the compartment gases and solids are losing heat to the surrounding environment).
 Nevertheless, the compartment elements still exchange heat between them.
-Structural elements, as any other component within the compartment, cool down according to their material properties and the conditions in the surrounding environment (e.g., compartment gases and linings).
+Structural elements, as any other component within the conditions in the surrounding environment (e.g., compartment gases and linings).
 This phenomenon primarily depends on the characteristics of the compartment (e.g., geometry and opening) and its elements (e.g. linings).